sourcesimian/vpn-porthole/README.md

 Then:

-* Run `vpnp status all` to auto generate a default settings files.
+* Run `vpnp status example` to auto generate a default settings files.
 * Edit `~/.config/vpn-porthole/settings.conf`
 * Copy and modify: `~/.config/vpn-porthole/profiles/example.conf` to setup your sessions.
 * See [Configuration](#configuration) below for more details.